AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 # Conclusion:

-- After defeating the hag, the party finds the artifact they sought, a [[Crystal of Purification]].
+- After defeating the hag and her minions, the party finds the artifact they sought, a [[Crystal of Purification]].
 - Returning to the village, they use the crystal to cleanse the tower, dispelling its malevolent influence.
 - The grateful villagers reward the party with riches, and they are hailed as heroes of [[Millhaven]].

-Optional Hooks and Expansions:
+# Optional Hooks and Expansions:

 - Introduce an NPC who joins the party temporarily, seeking redemption or treasure.
 - Incorporate moral choices in the tower's challenges, affecting the story's outcome.